frankzachma/Visual-Mono-SLAM/SLAM/Step_2/Deliverables.md

 ## Monocular Visual Simultaneous Localization and Mapping by MATLAB Using Custom Dataset

 MATLAB has an example of Monocular Visual SLAM linked [here](https://www.mathworks.com/help/vision/ug/monocular-visual-simultaneous-localization-and-mapping.html).
-However, in order to achieve the same results as done by MATLAB, a few edits must be made to the code.
-Below shows the only added code.
-All of changes to MATLAB's example was done to the "Download and Explore the Input Image Sequence."
-The reason this is the only neccessary place to change anything is because the dataset file type is much different.
+However, to achieve the same results as done by MATLAB, a few edits must be made to the code.
+Below is the only added code.
+All of the changes to MATLAB's example were done to the "Download and Explore the Input Image Sequence."
+The reason this is the only necessary place to change anything is because the dataset file type is much different.
 The dataset I used was individual pictures in a folder on my computer.
 MATLAB had us download files and extract them based on the type of file that was downloaded.
 So, all of the first block of code in this section was commented out.
 The second block was changed to the code below.
 ````
 imageFolder   = fullfile('C:\Users\fzachma\Documents\Visual SLAM Project\Pictures');
 imds          = imageDatastore(imageFolder);